jochster/starter-hugo-research-group-iloc/content/speaker/Bevly/index.md

   postcode: '48011'
   country: Spain

-summary: David Bevly received the B.S. degree from Texas A&M University, College Station, TX, USA, in 1995; the M.S. degree from Massachusetts Institute of Technology, Cambridge, MA, USA, in 1997; and the Ph.D. degree from Stanford University, Stanford, CA, USA, in 2001, all in mechanical engineering.
-In 2001, he joined the Department of Mechanical Engineering, Auburn University, Auburn, AL, USA, as an Assistant Professor.
-His current research interests include control systems, sensor fusion, global positioning system (GPS), state estimation, parameter identification, and vehicle dynamics as well as modeling and control of vehicle systems.
-He has also developed algorithms for navigation and control of off-road vehicles and methods for identifying critical vehicle parameters using GPS and inertial sensors.
+summary: David M. Bevly is the McNair Endowed Professor in the Department of Mechanical Engineering and director of the GPS and Vehicle Dynamics Laboratory at Auburn University.
+David received his B.S. from Texas A&M University in 1995, M.S from Massachusetts Institute of Technology in 1997, and Ph.D. from Stanford University in 2001 in mechanical engineering.
+He joined the faculty of the Department of Mechanical Engineering at Auburn University in 2001 as an assistant professor.
+Dr. Bevly’s research interests include control systems, sensor fusion, GPS, state estimation, and parameter identification.
+His research focuses on vehicle dynamics as well as modeling and control of vehicle systems.
+Specifically, Dr. Bevly has developed algorithms for control of off-road vehicles and methods for identifying critical vehicle parameters using GPS and inertial sensors.

 abstract: ''